Astr0-Space/Astr0-Space/README.md

 - 👋 Hi, I’m @Astr0Fix But you can call me Astr0
 - 👀 I’m interested in Design, Aerospace, Technology, 3D Printing and Repair
 - 🌱 I’m currently learning Python
-- 📫 How to reach me - Astr010@pm.me
 <!---
 - 💞️ I’m looking to collaborate on ...
 --->